dekm-tud/Historie-von-Simon-zu-Trient/README.md

 For questions about the repository or to report issues, please use the GitHub repository issues.
 The source files contain provenance and metadata for specific editorial contacts where available.

 ---

-This README was generated from the project notes and repository contents.
-If you'd like, I can add a short PowerShell or Makefile script to automate the full transform + server workflow next.